-Epcot is always a fun place to expand your horizons.
-For a second year, you can expand your creative palette at the 2nd Epcot International Festival of the Arts.
-The Epcot International Festival of the Arts will celebrate all things art – performing, visual and culinary – from January 12 – February 19 – with festivities running seven days a week and Disney On Broadway performances happening each weekend (Fridays through Mondays) in 2018.
+Epcot is always a fun place to expand your horizons, especially during an Epcot International Festival.
+The Epcot International Festival of the Arts celebrates all things art – performing, visual and culinary – from Jan.
+17 and continues for 39 days through Feb.
+24, 2020.

 Epcot International Festival of the Arts

-Guests can kick off 2018 with world-class cuisine, remarkable visual art and an extraordinary lineup of live entertainment.
-Introduce your inner aficionado to an exciting extravaganza brimming with phenomenal artists, gourmet fare, musical performances, stage productions and other amazing acts.
+Guests can kick off 2020 with world-class cuisine, remarkable visual art, and an extraordinary lineup of live entertainment.
+Introduce your inner aficionado to an exciting extravaganza brimming with phenomenal artists, gourmet fare, musical performances, stage productions, and other amazing acts.
 We’ve rolled everything you love about the arts into one spectacular festival.

 There are plenty of budget-friendly things to do at the Epcot International Festival of the Arts.
 You can have a great time at the festival without spending a whole lot of money.

 Don’t forget to grab your Free Festival Passport to document your fun, it makes a great souvenir!

 1. Fun Photo Opportunities

 The characters around the World Showcase have portraits with them so your picture is a little more creative than normal.
 There are also well-known paintings that you can jump right into.